 Genoveva is now performed on 19th century instruments for the first time.
-Visualisation with costumes and animation adds to the dreamlike and meditative quality of the performance.
+Visualisation with animation adds to the dreamlike and meditative quality of the performance.

 According to Kristiina Helin, Schumann uses the idea of a mirror to depict another kind of poetic reality.
 Like the composer said, ’Töne sind höhere Worte’; the mirror sounds and the sound mirrors.

 Animations by IC-98 are similarly seen as a way of looking not just at images, but at the very act of seeing.
 The video installations provide both a set and a moving landscape of one’s self – comparable to Schumann’s refined web of leitmotifs accompanying and transforming the characters.